kayalarul/datamapper/Collection.md

     ![](media/create-collection-1.png)

 2. Under **Create new collection** tab, provide the collection Name, Version, Name Space and Description.
 Once you have added the details, click on the **Create** to create the collection.
-In the Name only underscore (_) is allowed and only dot (.) is allowed in the Name Space of the collection from the special charaters

     ![](media/create-collection-2.png)

+    > **Note**: In the Name only underscore (_) is allowed and only dot (.) is allowed in the Name Space of the collection from the special charaters

-3. Once the collection is created
+4. Once the collection is created
-4.
+5.